jcubic/lips/docs/docs/lips/extension.md

 ### Accessing the Parser

-In LIPS syntax extensions you can access the parser instance, so you can implement syntax extension that return the line number:
+In LIPS syntax extensions you can access the parser instance, so you can implement a syntax extension that returns the line number:

 ```scheme
 (define (line-num)